difli/roadmap-clip-zeroshot-finetuning-/README.md

 #### **Step 2: Data Management (DataAgent)**

-The **DataAgent** prepares subsets of data for training and ensures data is correctly labeled and stored.
+The **DataAgent** organizes image-caption pairs into a structured dataset for fine-tuning.

 ```python
 import datasets